 Ghana Milk Chocolate: Lotte’s First Milk Chocolate

-Lotte is a large confectionery company founded by a Korean businessman named Shin Kyuk-ho in 1948 in Tokyo who is also known by the Japanese name, Takeo Shigemitsu.
+Lotte is a confectionery maker founded by a Korean businessman named Shin Kyuk-ho (also known by the Japanese name Takeo Shigemitsu) in 1948 in Tokyo.

 Lotte Ghana Milk Chocolate

-At the time of its foundation, Lotte mainly manufactured chewing gum, but afterward in 1964 first introduced milk chocolate by the brand name of Ghana Chocolate.
+At the time of its foundation, Lotte mainly manufactured chewing gum.
+But later, in 1964, the company first introduced milk chocolate named Ghana Chocolate.

-From the time that it was released, the combination of the red package box and the golden logo letters has never been changed, by which people can instantly tell Lotte Milk Chocolate apart from its counterparts like Morinaga Milk Chocolate or Meiji Milk Chocolate.
+Since it was released, the combination of the red package and the golden logo letters has never changed, by which we can instantly recognize the chocolate.